•Substantial and successful Highland Inn situated on the North Coast 500 route close to the town of Tain set within rural Ross-shire.

-• Superb year-round trade offering a varied catering provision and 6 letting bedrooms.
+•Superb year-round trade offering a varied catering provision and 5 attractive en-suite letting bedrooms.

 The Shandwick Inn is an impressive property with a commanding roadside location set adjacent to the A9 close to the village of Kildary.
 Set on the North Coast 500 route, the Inn boasts a prominent situation for the many visitors who frequent this increasingly popular touring route.
 However, the business is also situated near to the Highland towns of Tain, Invergordon and Alness which also generates a consistently high level of local trade.
 Records indicate that there was an Inn on the site dating from the 13th century but today the business is being offered in generally excellent condition with popular public areas, well-appointed service areas and a comfortable range of letting bedrooms.

 The Shandwick Inn is a strong and sustainable business generating a consistently high level of turnover (£563K in Y/E 31st March 2018) resulting in excellent profitability.
 With its spacious trading areas seating up to 100 guests for meals and the large function room which can cater for events attended by 80 seated diners (120 for a buffet meal), the business offers a tremendous opportunity for an experienced operator to drive the operation to the next level.
 The business is a food-led outlet, with a tremendous reputation locally.
-The 5 budget letting bedrooms in the main building offer smart facilities but share a single shower room.
-There were permissions (now lapsed) to make 4 rooms all en-suite.
+The 5 attractive en-suite letting bedrooms in the main building offer smart facilities.
 There is a further en-suite letting cottage in the grounds.

 The current owner has operated the Shandwick Inn since November 2004 and it is his desire to focus on his other trading activities that brings this tremendous leasehold opportunity to the market.LOCATION